V205Arduino/website/src/data/blog-posts/red-arena.md

   - made up some acronyms, got it to be confused.

 A interesting one made by [Kieran](https://kieranklukas.com/), ask the AI model if the text is offensive, should work around 60%, can be fine tuned.

+Such practices got me to the #80th ranking globally.
+I kinda started to lose interest, so I'll wait till LLMs are harder.